 Elaine Dundon, Philosopher of Meaning, Author of three international best-selling books on Innovation and Meaning, Founder of the Global Meaning Institute.

-Elaine Dundon is Dean of MEANING University and co-founder of the Global Meaning Institute, with offices in Canada, the United States, and Greece.
-Her unique background bridges business strategy, brand marketing, innovation management, and meaning.
+Elaine Dundon is a Philosopher of Meaning, Bestselling Author, and Founder of the Global Meaning Institute.
+Her unique background bridges business strategy, brand marketing, and innovation management, along with philosophy, meaning, and metaphysics.
 Elaine has held senior leadership positions, including brand management at Procter & Gamble.
-In 2000, she designed and taught the groundbreaking course on Innovation Management at the University of Toronto, which integrated creative, strategic, and transformational thinking, including a focus on the “human side of innovation.”
-She is the author of three international best-selling books on Innovation and Meaning, available in over 20 languages: Prisoners of Our Thoughts, The OPA!
+In 2000, she designed and taught the groundbreaking course on Innovation Management in the business program at the University of Toronto.
+This was the first course to integrate creative, strategic, and transformational thinking, with a focus on Meaning and the “human side of innovation" (versus the technical side of innovation).
+Elaine is the author of three international best-selling books on Innovation and Meaning, available in over 20 languages: Prisoners of Our Thoughts, The OPA!
 Way, and The Seeds of Innovation.
-Now, Elaine is dedicated to leading the Meaning Revolution, advancing MEANING University and MEANINGology®, and encouraging all to feel more alive and reach their full potential by connecting to the deeper meaning and core essence of their work and life, and at a systems level, connecting to the deeper meaning within organizations, communities, and society.
+She has shared her wisdom, consulting and speaking in Australia, Germany, Greece, Hong Kong, Portugal, Singapore, Spain, the United Kingdom, and across Canada and the USA, as well as has been profiled in media around the world.
+Now, Elaine is leading the Meaning Movement having founded the Global Meaning Institute and MEANINGology® "to help people discover new meaning in their lives and work, and at a systems level, connect to the deeper meaning in organizations, communities, and societies."